-On the same date, the Compensation Committee approved the redemption for cash of certain of Mr. McMurray's non-exchangeable BGC Holdings PLPUs effective April 1, 2017.
+On the same date, the Compensation Committee approved the redemption for cash of certain of Mr. McMurray's non-exchangeable BGC Holdings LPUs and non-exchangeable BGC Holdings PLPUs effective April 1, 2017.
 On April 1, 2017, the Company redeemed 17,115 of Mr. McMurray's non-exchangeable BGC Holdings LPUs for an aggregate of \$188,634, based on the average price that the Company received for sales of our Class A common stock sold under the Controlled Equity Offering sales program on such date, less 2%.
 The Company also redeemed 6,656 non-exchangeable BGC Holdings PLPUs at a determination price of \$11.07 per unit, for an aggregate of \$73,682.
 In connection with the redemption from Mr. McMurray, 1,849 of his non-exchangeable BGC Holdings LPUs and 719 of his non-exchangeable BGC Holdings PLPUs with a determination price of \$11.07 were redeemed for zero.

 On December 19, 2017, Newmark, which had previously been a wholly owned subsidiary of the Company, completed its IPO.
 In connection with the separation which was completed prior to the IPO, Newmark Holdings limited partnership interests, Newmark Holdings founding partner interests, Newmark Holdings working partner interests and Newmark Holdings limited partnership units were distributed to holders of BGC Holdings limited partnership interests, BGC Holdings founding partner interests, BGC Holdings working partner interests and BGC Holdings limited partnership units in proportion to such interests of BGC Holdings held by such holders immediately prior to the separation.
-See "Executive Compensation -Introduction -Effect of Newmark's Restructuring on BGC's Compensation" for more information on the Newmark separation and its effect on the Company's compensation.
-Due to such distribution of Newmark Holdings interests and units to holders of BGC Holdings interests and units in connection with Newmark's separation, after December 13, 2017, any BGC Holdings related interests or units that existed as of such date also includes 0.454545 of a Newmark Holdings related interests or units, as applicable, and any redemption or exchange of a BGC Holdings related interests or units, including those described above and below, also includes the redemption or exchange of the associated ratable portion of a Newmark Holdings related interests or units.
+See "Executive Compensation-Introduction-Newmark IPO, Seperation Transaction and Spin-Off and its Effect on BGC's Compensation" for more information on the Newmark separation and its effect on the Company's compensation.
+Due to such distribution of Newmark Holdings interests and units to holders of BGC Holdings interests and units in connection with Newmark's separation, after December 13, 2017, any BGC Holdings related interests or units that existed as of such date also included 0.454545 of a Newmark Holdings related interests or units, as applicable, and any redemption or exchange of a BGC Holdings related interests or units, including those described above and below, prior to the Spin-Off also included the redemption or exchange of the associated ratable portion of a Newmark Holdings related interests or units.

 On February 16, 2018, the Compensation Committee approved the exchangeability and redemption for cash of certain of Mr. Lynn's non-exchangeable BGC Holdings LPUs and non-exchangeable BGC Holdings PLPUs.
 As a result, on April 2, 2018, the Compensation Committee redeemed for cash 298,856 of Mr. Lynn's non-exchangeable BGC Holdings LPUs at the average price that the Company received for sales of our Class A common stock sold under the Controlled Equity Offering sales program on the date of such redemption, less 2% (which was \$13.07), and 116,222 non-exchangeable BGC Holdings PLPUs at a determination price of \$6.51, for an aggregate of \$4,662,516.
 In connection with such redemptions from Mr. Lynn, 32,286 of his non-exchangeable BGC Holdings LPUs and 12,556 of his non-exchangeable BGC Holdings PLPUs at a determination price of \$6.51 were redeemed for zero.
-The foregoing exchangeability transactions also applied to the ratable portion of Newmark Holdings interests, or units that Mr. Lynn held in association with such exchangeable BGC Holdings PLPUs.
+The foregoing exchangeability transactions also applied to the ratable portion of Newmark Holdings interests, or units that Mr. Lynn held in association with such exchanged or redeemed non-exchangeable BGC Holdings LPUs and non-exchangeable BGC Holdings PLPUs.